megamarc/Tilengine/docs/sprites.md

 ```

 ## Blending
 Blending is supported in sprites, with different modes and effects.
-To get extended information about the modes and their effects, please refer to [Chapter 09 - Blending](09_blending.md).
+To get extended information about the modes and their effects, please refer to [Blending section](blending.md).

 To enable blending, call \ref TLN_SetSpriteBlendMode passing the sprite index and the blending mode.
 For example, to set 50%/50% blending in sprite 0:
 ```c